ykeren6/ada-template-website/index.md

 Now that sounds pretty scary, we get it.

+You could set out and get caught in dangerous traps.
 You may want to go back, retrace your steps to try and find your way in this maze.
-And actually it turns out a lot of users in Wikispeedia do just that.
+And actually it turns out a lot of explorers (or okay... just Wikiuspeedia nerds) do just that.

 ![Pie chart](figures/pie_chart_chap_1.png)